Eligibility Applications: Primary Medical Qualification FAQs

 The medical school/university stamp does not need to be in English, but the content of the letter must be completed in English.

 The Dean’s/authorised official’s signature can be signed in ink or it can be an official digital signature.
-We will not accept a letter if the signature is just the Dean’s/authorised officials name typed out.
+We will not accept a form if the signature is just the Dean’s/authorised officials name typed out.

 You will need to contact your Medical School’s registrar’s office.
 They will know who the nominated representative is for your Dean.
 It cannot be an administrative member of staff.